 In a healthy community, members must have access to quality mental and physical health services and there must be a stable infrastructure so workers are able to support their families.
 Members of a healthy community must feel safe to express their identity and engage in healthy discussions so that common ground can be found for the good of all.

 Many of our friends and neighbors struggle to meet the rising costs of prescription drugs.
 Sarah’s friend, a minimum wage Direct Support Professional, was accidentally pierced by a dirty needle while on the job.
-Having no health insurance, the drug she needed to prevent HIV contamination cost $4,000.
+With no health insurance, the drug she needed to prevent HIV contamination, at $4,000, was too expensive.
 Sarah will work to assemble a commission to stabilize drug prices, support capping insulin pricing like they do in Colorado, and work to allow FDA approved drugs to be sold from Canada so that her friend, and all members of our community, won’t have to make a decision between food on their tables and their health needs.

 Local Revenue Sharing

 Our local governments provide services that our State or Federal Governments do not.
 This is why they are so important to our communities, especially our smaller townships.
 They provide garbage services, hire police officers and firefighters to protect us, and maintain the cemeteries of our loved ones.
 These services keep our communities moving.
 Unfortunately over the last 10 years, state revenue sharing to local townships and municipalities has dropped significantly.
 We must restore this income to our local communities.
 To do this, Sarah pledges to restore our local revenue sharing income to at least its 2008 level and always be mindful of the federal grant programs available to smaller communities.